That time the Royal Navy decided it didn't need fighters to defend the fleet.

 A quad Vickers .50-inch water-cooled machine gun.
 An unreliable and ineffective weapon, it did not have the range or stopping power of the contemporary American Browning .50 calibre machine gun.
 Its place on Royal Navy ships was usually taken by Oerlikon 20mm cannon.

 At the outbreak of war, the policy of the fleet being protected from air attack by anti-aircraft fire alone was still in force.
 This was reflected by the fact that the first radar sets delivered to the Navy (type 79) were fitted to battleships and anti-aircraft cruisers, rather than aircraft carriers.
 During the British fleet's first major wartime foray into the North Sea, Skuas were used to shoot down and ward off shadowing German floatplanes but were not launched when German bombers attacked (see this web page for a description of the events).
 The actions off Norway showed the folly of this policy.
 Anti-aircraft fire was nowhere near as effective as hoped in bringing down or deterring German bombers, while the dive-bombing attacks of the Germans proved more deadly than the Navy had expected.
 The stop-gap Sea Gladiators proved a godsend in defending the fleet while freeing up the longer-range Skuas for more offensive action.
-A few Rocs were used off Norway and they did ward off German recce aircraft on a couple of occasions but it was evident they were much too slow to overtake their prey.
+A few Rocs were used from carriers off Norway and they did ward off German recce aircraft on a couple of occasions but it was evident they were much too slow to overtake their prey (you can read a more detailed article about the use of the Skua and Roc in the Norwegian campaign at <this link>).

 For all that, the anti-aircraft cruisers did prove a very welcome addition to the fleet, particulary after uprading with Bofors guns and Oerlikon cannon.
 The last one to be launched, HMS Diadem, was not completed until January 1944.
-You have to wonder what might have happened if a couple of them had been with HMS Prince of Wales and HMS Repulse in December 1941 (many pundits speculate what might have happened if the carrier HMS Indomitable had been with them but ignore the Navy's previous preferred anti-aircraft defence).
+You have to wonder what might have happened if a couple of them had been with HMS Prince of Wales and HMS Repulse in December 1941 (many pundits speculate what might have happened if the carrier HMS Indomitable had been with them but ignore the navy's previous preferred anti-aircraft defence).
 American wartime light cruisers of the Atlanta and Cleveland classes shared many of the attributes of the British ships, with multiple high-angle dual-purpose guns.
-One authoritative German book on light-cruisers² laments that the Königsberg class were not converted to the anti-aircraft role before the war.
+One authoritative German book on light-cruisers³ laments that the Königsberg class were not converted to the anti-aircraft role before the war to escort the battleships Bismark and Tirpitz.

 Skua taking off from aircraft carrier.